Kuyavia: Republic of Poland

 Following World War I, Poland regained independence and control of the region.
 Within the Second Polish Republic, from 1918, the western part of Kuyavia belonged to Poznań Voivodeship, and the eastern part belonged to the Warsaw Voivodeship.
 In 1938 almost all Kuyavia became a part of Pomeranian Voivodeship.
 In 1934 the Muzeum Nadgoplańskie in Kruszwica was built.
 It was opened in 1939, and it had valuable collection of ethnographical objects, inter alia: furniture and clothing.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Nazi Germany.
 During the occupation, almost all of Kuyavia was annexed into the newly formed province of Reichsgau Wartheland, except the northwestern part with the city of Bydgoszcz that was annexed to the newly formed province of Reichsgau Danzig-West Prussia.
 The Polish population was subjected to various crimes, such as mass arrests, imprisonment, slave labor, expulsions, kidnapping of children, deportations to Nazi concentration camps and extermination, incl. the Intelligenzaktion.
 Major sites of massacres of Poles in the region included Gniewkowo, Fordon, Otorowo, Buszkowo, Tryszczyn, Odolion and Borówno.
 The Germans also operated subcamps of the Potulice and Stutthof concentration camps in Bydgoszcz, and the large Stalag XX-A prisoner-of-war camp for Polish, British, French, Australian and Soviet POWs in southern Toruń.
 In 1945, the German occupation ended and the region was restored to Poland.

 In the years 1945-1975 Kuyavia was in the borders of Bydgoszcz Voivodeship.
 The Włocławek Voivodeship was created in 1975, and the western part of Kuyavia remained in the Bydgoszcz Voivodeship.
 In 1999 almost the whole of Kuyavia was joined to the Kuyavian-Pomeranian Voivodeship.
 Furthermore, small parts of the region were included in the borders of the Masovian Voivodeship (regions between the border of the province and Skrwa Lewa River) and Greater Poland Voivodeship (Przedecz, Wierzbinek).

-Main cities and towns
+Cities and towns

 Sports

 The most successful and popular sports clubs in the region include motorcycle speedway team Polonia Bydgoszcz, basketball teams Anwil Włocławek, Astoria Bydgoszcz (men) and Basket 25 Bydgoszcz (women) and volleyball teams Chemik Bydgoszcz (men) and Pałac Bydgoszcz (women).